ucb-ee290c/fa18-smartnic/src/main/scala/aes/README.md

         Uses a decoupled interface for data input and output.
 - `AESTopFullTimeInterleave`: Pure time-interleaved system Uses a decoupled interface for data input, output, and key input.
+- `AESTopCREECBus`: `AESTopFullTimeInterleave` wrapped for CREECBus.
+        Uses an auxilary state machine for encrypt and decrypt interfaces to consume CREECBus high level transactions.

 ### AESSWModel.scala
-Contains CREECEncryptModel and CREECDecryptModel, which consume CREECBus transaction and process them using the Javax implementation of AES.
+Contains CREECEncryptModel and CREECDecryptModel, which consume CREECBus transactions and process them using the Javax implementation of AES.
+Different implementations exist for both CREECBus high and low level transactions.

+CREECBus software models only require an overriden `process` function that defines how high or low level transactions are consumed.
+The remaining functions for running tests are inherited from the `SoftwareModel` class.